- Fruits: apples, peaches, pears, general tree fruits

 - Pest Management: cultural control, field monitoring/scouting

-1. Determine the types of habitats and the host species that are utilized by the parasitoids in the regional landscape and identify potential overwintering hosts.
+Objective 1.
+Determine the types of habitats and host species that are utilized by the parasitoids in the regional landscape and identify potential overwintering hosts.

-2. Examine spatial and temporal parasitoid migrations of the flies around orchards.
+Objective 2.
+Determine the spatial and temporal migration patterns of the tachinid parasitoids around orchards.

 To examine tachinid migration patterns, sites under soft pest management regimes that have leafroller and tachinid populations and are bordered by different crops or uncultivated habitats will be selected.
 Three evenly spaced distances from the center of the orchard in each direction will be sampled such that the orchard interior, the orchard edge, and the extra-orchard habitat beyond the edge are represented.
 Three sampling methods will be used in each of three regions: volatile attractants, passive pane traps, and leafroller sentinels on foliage bouquets.
 Arrangement of the sampling stations will be randomized within each region.
 Statistical analyses will be used to test whether there are differences in detection/trapping rates between the regions (distance effect), and whether there is interaction between the distance and the sampling method.
 Directional comparisons should be informative as to where parasitoid activity is highest, possibly indicating sources of extra-orchard habitats where orchard immigration is important.
 Season-long observation may identify temporal migration patterns.